 • Crown Court

-Five GCSEs at grade C/ Level 4 or above (including Maths at Level 4 or above and English Language at Level 5 or above).
+5 GCSES at grade A*- C/9 – 4 (including Maths at level 4 or above and English Language at level 5 or above).

 How will I be assessed?